Skip to main content

 There are some notable limitations for QCDs.
 These are:

 Although this doesn’t seem like a huge problem, it can be limiting in some instances.
-Keep in mind that spouses can combine their QCD limit if they file jointly.
+Keep in mind that spouses can combine their QCD limit.

 Qualified Charities Only

-The specification that the QCD must go to a qualified charity directly can be restrictive.
-You cannot contribute to a Donor Advised Fund (DAF) to qualify as a QCD.
+The requirement that the QCD must go directly to a qualified charity can be restrictive.
+You can't contribute to a donor-advised fund (DAF) to qualify as a QCD.

 Not Always the Best Strategy

-Overall, there could be more tax-efficient strategies like donating appreciated securities from a taxable account.
-This is going to depend on your situation.
+Overall, there may be more tax-efficient strategies for your charitable giving, such as donating appreciated securities from a taxable account.
+This will depend on your situation.
 If you don’t have appreciated securities to donate, this is a moot point.

 Should I Make a QCD?

-Without knowing your situation, it’s hard to tell.
-There are a multitude of options for how to give to charity.
+Without knowing your situation, it’s hard to tell whether a QCD is right for you.
+There are many ways to give to charity.
 The QCD is more helpful in situations where you don’t want to incur RMDs and don’t want to raise your taxable income.

 You should pay particular attention to QCDs if you are close to the income limits for capital gains tax, income tax, or Medicare Part B premium rates.
-Your AGI is also important to look at if you are likely to be subject to the Net Investment Income Tax (NIIT) of 3.8% (for 2023).
+Your AGI is also important if you're subject to the Net Investment Income Tax (NIIT) of 3.8%.

 A QCD is useful if your RMDs will raise your Adjusted Gross Income (AGI) above these thresholds, you don’t need the money, and you don’t have other preferred options available.
-If giving to charity is a goal, you should be aware of how each method of giving affects your entire financial picture.
+If giving to charity is a goal, you should be aware of how each giving method affects your overall financial picture.

 Good Tool When Needed

-Overall, the Qualified Charitable Distribution is a useful tool.
 You may never want or need to use this strategy, but you never know.
-The primary line of defense against RMDs is going to be dialing in your income and utilizing Roth conversions.
+The primary line of defense against RMDs is usually to dial in your income and use Roth conversions.